Assistant Professor of Game & Interactive Media Design

 Assistant Professor I, Game & Interactive Media Design, Rider University (Aug.
 2022-Present)

 I currently teach as a full-time faculty member in the Game & Interactive Media Design program at Rider University.
-My courses focus on game design and development, the history and culture of games, foundational instruction on digital media, and interactive storytelling.
-My teaching duties include leading classes, development of course syllabi, production of course materials, evaluation of student work, responding to student questions and concerns, and providing regular office hours.
+My courses focus on game design and development, the history and culture of games, foundational instruction on programming and digital media, and interactive storytelling.
+My teaching duties include leading classes, development of course syllabi, production of course materials, evaluation of student work, responding to student questions and concerns, advising students on course registration, and providing regular office hours.
 In addition to teaching, my current scholarly projects include a series of fantasy novels and a student-powered game review database (view an early proof of concept).
 To provide further value to the university, I help coordinate events such as student game jams and recruit at open house events and accepted student days.
-This semester, I began student advising and serving a two-year term on the Athletic Council.
+I am also a member of Rider's Athletic Council, co-chair for the university's faculty writing retreat, and advisor to the Esports Club.

 Digital Foundations provides an introduction in the use of industry standard tools and methods employed in the field of digital art and design.
 Basic concepts of composition, form, texture, value, and color in two-dimensional design are explored.
 A focus will be placed on 2D rendering with contemporary tools, as well as underlying theory and critique.